Phuket Island light rail transit

-The Phuket Island Light Rail Transit project is a planned 58.6 km MRTA light rail transit system for Phuket and Phang Nga provinces in Thailand.
-The line will consist of 24 stations running from Takua Thung District in Phang Nga Province to Phuket City and terminating at Chalong intersection.
-The line will have at-grade and elevated sections.
-The cost of the project is estimated at 35 billion baht (approximately US$1.1 billion).
+The Phuket Island Light Rail Transit project is a long proposed 58.6 km MRTA light rail transit system for Phuket and Phang Nga provinces in Thailand first initiated in 2005.
+The line would consist of 24 stations running from Takua Thung District in Phang Nga Province to Phuket City and terminating at Chalong intersection.
+The line would have at-grade and elevated sections.
+The cost of the project was estimated at 35 billion baht (approximately US$1.1 billion) in 2019.

-Phase one will connect Phuket International Airport to Chalong with 21 stations and be 41.7 km long.
-The second phase will extend the line 16.8 km north from Thalang station to Takua Thung District in order to connect with a proposed Surat Thani-Phang Nga Province SRT intercity railway line.
+Phase one would connect Phuket International Airport to Chalong with 21 stations and be 41.7 km long.
+The second phase would extend the line 16.8 km north from Thalang station to Takua Thung District in order to connect with a proposed Surat Thani-Phang Nga Province SRT intercity railway line.